 Replay Assistance Rule

-In 2021, the NFL expanded its replay rule to allow replay officials and designated members of the officiating department to assist on-field officials in specific, limited game situations.
+In 2021, the NFL first expanded its replay rule to allow replay officials and designated members of the officiating department to assist on-field officials in specific, limited game situations.

 How does Replay Assist Work?